Google Stock Forecast

 What investors might want to consider as Google’s real issues are the global political environment (negative), competition (Facebook and Amazon could invade their markets) and the future health of the US economy (excellent).
 Will Google face GDPR regulations and find themselves handcuffed to collect and use user data?
 Will anything threaten the advertising duopoly of Facebook and Google?

-Big Year Ahead for Google/Facebook
+Big Year Ahead for Google/Facebook/Amazon

 How Does Google Make Money?